 The problem with making any assumptions about your future tax rate is that the government can always change tax rates.
-In 1990, a married couple earning more than $32,450 fell into the 28 percent tax bracket.
-In 2021, a couple at that same income level, adjusted for inflation, would fall into the 12 percent tax bracket.
+For example, in 1990 a married couple earning more than $32,450 fell into the 28 percent tax bracket.
+In 2023, a couple at that same income level, adjusted for inflation, would fall into the 12 percent tax bracket.

 Renfro said that, generally, the earlier you start saving, the more you save from each paycheck, and the higher the return you achieve, the more likely your tax rate will be higher in retirement and then Roth contributions make more sense.

 Conversely, he explained, “If you’ve waited a long time to start, don’t save much, and are very conservative and earn a low rate of return, it probably makes more sense to make pretax contributions.”

 Retirement experts generally recommend prioritizing your retirement plan contributions like this:

 - Contribute enough to your employer-sponsored retirement plan to get any company match.

 - Contribute the maximum to a traditional IRA and/or a Roth IRA, if you can.